twbs/bootstrap/docs/components/dropdowns.md

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
 Add `.dropdown-menu-right` to a `.dropdown-menu` to right align the dropdown menu.

-{% callout warning %}
+{% callout info %}
-#### May require additional positioning

-Dropdowns are automatically positioned via CSS within the normal flow of the document.
-This means dropdowns may be cropped by parents with certain `overflow` properties or appear out of bounds of the viewport.
-Address these issues on your own as they arise.
+**Heads up!** Dropdowns are positioned only with CSS and may need some additional styles for exact alignment.
 {% endcallout %}

 {% highlight html %}